Soham1117/farmTrack/README.md

 ## Authentication System

 Both backend and frontend use JWT tokens for authentication.
 Any user without proper credentials cannot access data.
-This is showcased in the video.
 The application implements role-based access.

 There can be three types of users: ADMIN, USER, VIEWER.